 Other properties consist of a portfolio of early stage exploration projects located in Canada, the United States and Mexico.
-During the year ended December 31, 2016, the Company recorded a write-down of capitalized costs incurred of \$448,264 (2015 - \$544,454) with respect to such properties.
-Each remaining property is carried at \$1 as at December 31, 2016.
+During the year ended December 31, 2017, the Company recorded an impairment of acquisition and deferred costs incurred of \$651,473 (2016 - \$448,264) with respect to such properties.
+Each remaining property is carried at \$1 as at December 31, 2017.